 Chloe is an international climate change diplomat and public policy strategist, who has worked closely with Government Ministers and senior negotiators from a wide range of developed and developing countries.

 Andy is a seasoned sustainability campaigner, who was Executive Director of the Aldersgate Group for seven years, working in the corridors of power with CEOs, Government Ministers and thought leaders to drive UK and EU policy change.

 Both have extensive experience as workshop facilitators.
 For more information on their professional backgrounds click here.

 Exclusive use of a wild and remote site in Snowdonia National Park with cosy, covered spaces // 2 nights of accommodation in beautifully designed, naturally made dwellings // Facilitated discussions, workshops and experiential practices led by the Change in Nature team // Freshly prepared, healthy and delicious vegetarian meals // Optional meditation and movement practices // Night-time stories around the fire // Bottomless supplies of tea, coffee and tasty treats // A very special foraged feast // 2 day digital detox // Comprehensive insurance // Outdoor first aiders on site // A wood-fired outdoor hot tub by a rushing mountain river!

-We’re offering the retreat at cost (£200 below the usual price) if you book early, as our way of supporting the movement.
-There will be an opportunity to donate to support the facilitation at the end of the retreat if you so wish (but no expectation - your presence is the most important thing).
+We’re offering this retreat at cost (£200 below the usual price) as our way of supporting the movement.
+If you would like to support the facilitation team, there will be an opportunity to donate at the end of the retreat (but no expectation - your presence is the most important thing).
 We also can help to co-ordinate shared taxis from Bangor station and lift shares from popular cities (such as Bristol, Stroud and London).